A seemingly small stumble -- such as forgetting to return library books -- can cause your credit score to plummet.

 6. Defaulting on recurring bills

 If you are slightly past due on a bill from cellphone, utility or other providers of recurring services, chances are you’ll receive several notices before services are terminated.

-But when they’ve had enough, expect to be turned over to collections and subsequently reported to the three credit bureaus.
-So, don’t ignore correspondence or fail to settle your outstanding obligations.
+But once the provider has had enough, expect to be turned over to collections and subsequently reported to the three credit bureaus.
+Don’t ignore correspondence or fail to settle outstanding obligations.

 7. Breached gym membership contracts

-Tired of forking over your hard-earned cash each month for a gym membership you aren’t using?
-Understandable.
-But walking away without properly closing the account could cost you in the form of early termination penalties and a damaged credit score.
+Even if you are tired of forking over hard-earned cash each month for a gym membership you aren’t using, don’t just walk away.
+Properly close the account, or it could cost you in the form of early termination penalties and a damaged credit score.

 8. Unpaid traffic citations

 Most of us are aware of the consequences associated with ignoring tickets issued by law enforcement.
 But what about those random tickets issued by parking services at the local university or the downtown street patrol?
 Ignoring them and failing to pay could show up as a collection in your credit profile.